wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-introduction/includes/3-when-to-use-viva-connections.md

-Integrations with other [Microsoft Viva modules](viva-connections-launch-and-monitorviva-connections-launch-and-monitor/viva/) like Viva Learning and Viva Insights can be extended to new and existing employees alike who want to continue building skills through curated training and want help managing work-life balance.
+Integrations with other [Microsoft Viva modules](viva-connections-launch-and-monitorviva-connections-launch-and-monitor/viva/) like Viva Learning and Viva Insights can help new and existing employees continue building skills through curated training and manage their work-life balance.

 **Digitize processes**